codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics365businesscentral-setup.md

    - To gain access to any Azure configuration that your company has already set up—for example, for user authentication—enter your company email when you sign up.

    - If your organization is using Azure Active Directory (Azure AD) to control access to Dynamics 365 Business Central, ask your Azure AD administrator to add your account to the correct group.
-     :::Caution Unable to create account
+     :::caution Unable to create account
      > Contact your Business Central administrator if you can't create a new Business Central account.
 They might have disabled this feature.

 2. After you've signed in, select **Azure Active Directory** on the home page or left menu.